It’s been almost thirty years since I played golf. I don’t have that kind of time or money.

 Winston Churchill once said, “Golf is a game whose aim is to hit a very small ball into an even smaller hole, with weapons singularly ill-designed for the purpose.”
 Bobby Jones added, “Golf is assuredly a mystifying game.
 It would seem that if a person has hit a golf ball correctly a thousand times, he should be able to duplicate the performance at will.
 But such is certainly not the case.”

 You can’t learn golf by watching YouTube videos.
-This is a perfect time to practice what I preach.
+So this is a perfect time to practice what I preach.

 Open-Source Learning Step #1: Find an Expert Mentor

-Two weeks is nothing for a sport as physically and psychologically tricky as golf.
-I needed help.
+\Two weeks of practice is nothing for a sport as physically and psychologically tricky as golf.
+I needed expert guidance.
+Fortunately, I live in an area that is known as “the golf capital of the world.”
 A quick search led me to Bryan Lebedevitch, Director of Instruction at PGA West.
 Bryan was named one of America’s Top 100 Instructors by Golf Digest.
 I emailed Bryan with the subject header: “Can you teach an old dog new tricks?”

-Bryan answered right away, but he was out of town, so he introduced me to PGA West instructor John Battaglia, who has also been recognized as one of California’s best instructors.
+Bryan answered right away, but he was out of town, so he introduced me to PGA West instructor John Battaglia, a fellow pro instructor who has also been recognized as one of California’s best.

 John scheduled a time for me and I drove out to meet him.